smart-edge-open/specs/openness_epc.md

 ## Introduction
 Edge compute platforms were not considered during the initial release of the LTE network architecture by 3GPP.
 The development of edge computing platforms, where computing resources were located in an access network close to an end user, were therefore "add-on" solutions.
 The leading standard addressing edge computing, the ETSI Multi-access Edge Computing (MEC) standard [ETSI_2016], does not specify the networking aspects of edge computing, although they have published white papers (e.g., [ETSI_2018], [ETSI_2018a]) that suggest various approaches.
 Deployment of edge computing in the LTE environment remains network operator-dependent.

 The standards for 5G networks (e.g., [3GPP_23501]) provide a new set of functional enablers for the integration of edge compute platforms into the network.
 However, since LTE will be deployed for years to come, providing edge computing in LTE remains important.
-This is the focus of this white paper.
+This is the focus of the present white paper.

 As described in [ETSI_2018], solutions consist either of attaching an edge platform to an ENB (referred to as "bump in the wire"), or to an EPC or PGW (referred to as "distributed EPC" or "distributed PGW").